Esther-Gu/Esther-Gu.github.io/_pages/research.md

 Conference Proceedings
 ======
 * Gu, H., Rahrovani Y, Austin R. (2022).
-Digital Technology in Design Driven Innovation: Case studies in Electric Vehicles.\textit{ Proceedings of the 43rd International Conference on Information Systems (ICIS)}, Copenhagen, Denmark.
+Digital Technology in Design Driven Innovation: Case studies in Electric Vehicles.
+Proceedings of the 43rd International Conference on Information Systems (ICIS), Copenhagen, Denmark.

 * Gu, H., Rahrovani Y, Austin R. (2022).
 [Meaning Innovation with Digital Technology in the Case of Electric Vehicles: A Design and Feedback Perspective](https://journals.aom.org/doi/abs/10.5465/AMBPP.2022.11115abstract). *Proceedings of the 82nd Annual Meeting of the Academy of Management (AOM)*, Seattle, WA.